Murtaza-001/AWS_Projects/Simple_powerOfmath_app/readme.md

 - It will give the specific permission of dynamodb to the lamda funcion to performe the given actions
 - After that click reviwe policy -> name the policy we name it PowerofMathpolicy -> click create policy

-## 5. update the Lamda funcion
+## 6. update the Lamda funcion

 - Go to lamda function and update the code with the new one which is given below, copy and paste it into your function
 - After that click on deploy for deployment of code
 - Then test it.
-- Then check the Dynamodb table in Dynamodb service go to console of it and look out for tables and click and you see there a table is created.
+- Then check the Dynamodb table -> go to console of dynamodb -> click on Explore table items -> then you see a table created with result.
 - All set for dynamodb

   ```